misthafalls/uRTS/README.md

 Grand Scale Strategy done right!

 Hello!
 Welcome to the project!
-Let's get you started on installing the Unreal engine and working on the project with us!.
+Let's get you started on installing the Unreal engine and working on uRTS with us!.

 Step one is to get the Unreal engine launcher.
 It can be found at https://www.unrealengine.com/register.
 Follow all the instructions included with the registration and installation process.